MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 ## Get started with the Office Deployment Tool
 <a name="BKMK_GetStarted"> </a>

 The ODT consists of two files: setup.exe and configuration.xml.
 To work with the tool, you edit the configuration file to define what options you want, and then run setup.exe from the command line.
-For example, you can edit the configuration file to download the 64-bit English edition of Office, or you can edit the file to install the 64-bit English edition of Office with the EULA automatically accepted and without Publisher.
+For example, you can edit the configuration file to install the 64-bit English edition of Office with the EULA automatically accepted.
 For the full set of options, see [Configuration options for the Office Deployment Tool](configuration-options-for-the-office-2016-deployment-tool.md).

 > [!NOTE]
 > **Best practice:** This article shows the XML elements and attributes in the configuration file for the Office Deployment Tool.
 You can continue to create the configuration file in a text editor, but we recommend using the [Office Customization Tool](https://config.office.com/) instead.
 With the Office Customization Tool, you can easily create and modify configuration files in a web-based interface.
-For more details, see [Overview of the Office Customization Tool](overview-of-the-office-customization-tool-for-click-to-run.md).
+For more information, see [Overview of the Office Customization Tool](overview-of-the-office-customization-tool-for-click-to-run.md).

 When running the ODT, you provide the location of the configuration file and define which  *mode*  the ODT should run in:

 - To download Office 365 ProPlus products and languages, use **download** mode.
 Example: `setup.exe /download downloadconfig.xml`.
-Note that when you download Office to a folder that already contains that version of Office, the ODT will conserve your network bandwidth by downloading only the missing files.
+When you download Office to a folder that already contains that version of Office, the ODT will conserve your network bandwidth by downloading only the missing files.
 For example, if you use the ODT to download Office in English and German to a folder that already contains Office in English, only the German language pack will be downloaded.

 - To install the downloaded Office 365 ProPlus products and languages on a client computer, use **configure** mode.
 You also use configure mode to remove and update Office products and languages.
 Example: `setup.exe /configure installconfig.xml`